About Us – Toorak Burnside Bowling

 Social bowls competitions are held on Wednesdays and Saturdays, weather permitting, outside of the Pennant season.

-A fun competition on Thursday nights for those that want to enjoy bowls with friends in a relaxed environment.
+A fun competition on Thursday nights from October to March.
+Enjoy bowling with friends in a relaxed casual environment.

-Enter a team or we can put you in a team.
+Enter a team of four or we can put you in a team.

-Team competitions played on Wednesdays (men), Thursdays (women) and Saturdays (mixed).
+Team competitions are played on Wednesdays (men), Thursdays (women) and Saturdays (open).
+We have teams entered at different levels of competition to cater for all abilities.

 New bowlers are encouraged to join – there is a place for everyone.

-The Toorak Burnside Bowling Club is a welcoming place for everyone – members and visitors.
-Come in, say hi and grab a drink but beware – bowls may be addictive!
+The Toorak Burnside Bowling Club is a welcoming place for everyone – members, visitors and neighbours.
+Come in, say hi and grab a drink

 Our club is run with pride by our members.